 One of the Board's key functions is informed oversight of our risk management process.
 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
 Our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The Audit Committee also provides oversight and assistance in connection with our legal, regulatory and ethical compliance programs as established by management and the Board.
-Our Nominating and Corporate Governance Committee oversees all aspects of our corporate governance functions.
-The Board's Compensation Committee (the "Compensation Committee") assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
+The nominating and corporate governance committee of the Board (the "Nominating and Corporate Governance Committee") oversees all aspects of our corporate governance functions and related risks.
+The compensation committee of the Board (the "Compensation Committee") assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 Both the Board as a whole and the various standing committees receive periodic reports from our employees responsible for risk management, as well as incidental reports as matters may arise.
 It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board as quickly as possible.
+The Board does not believe that its role in the oversight of our risks affects the Board's leadership structure.